OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 same taxon.

-The answers are assigned numeric scores of 1 for yes, 0 for no information, and -1 for no.
+The answers are assigned numeric scores of 1 for yes, 0 for no information, and -1 for no.  Roughly speaking, a candidate that a heuristic gives a no is eliminated; one that is unique in getting a yes is selected, and if there are no yeses or no unique yes, more heuristics are consulted.

-The method for applying the heuristics is as follows:
+More specifically, the method for applying the heuristics is as
+follows:

- 1. Start with a source node N and a set C of union node candidates C1 ...
-Cn.
+ 1. Start with a source node N and its set C of union node candidates C1 ...
+Cn (see above).
  2. For each heuristic H:
-      1. For each candidate Ci, obtain the score H(N, Ci)
+      1. For each candidate Ci currently in C, use H to obtain the score H(N, Ci)
       1. Let Z = the highest score from among the scores H(N, Ci)
       1. If Z < 0, we are done
       1. Let C' = those members of C that have score Z